ExpertiseConflict Prevention and Early Warning Systems

 Sexual Violence in Conflict

-Shannon N. Green is the Senior Director of Programs at the Center for Civilians in Conflict (CIVIC), where she oversees the organization’s global efforts to recognize the dignity and rights of civilians, prevent civilian harm, protect civilians caught in conflict, and amend harm in countries spanning from Afghanistan to Ukraine and Nigeria to Yemen.
+Shannon N. Green (@Shannison) is the Senior Director of Programs at the Center for Civilians in Conflict (CIVIC), where she oversees the organization’s global efforts to recognize the dignity and rights of civilians, prevent civilian harm, protect civilians caught in conflict, and amend harm in countries spanning from Afghanistan to Ukraine and Nigeria to Yemen.

 Prior to CIVIC, Shannon was the Director and Senior Fellow of the Human Rights Initiative at the Center for Strategic and International Studies (CSIS), where her research focused on addressing threats to democratic institutions and norms; enhancing justice and accountability in conflict and post-conflict environments; and improving security forces’ respect for human rights.